GitbookIO/javascript/functions/higher_order.md

 process_double([5,6,7]) // => [10, 12, 14]
 ```

-Now let's create a function called `buildProcessor` that takes a function `func` as input
-and returns a `func`-processor, that is, a function that applies `func` to each input in list.
+Now let's create a function called `buildProcessor` that takes a function `func` as input and returns a `func` processor, that is, a function that applies `func` to each input in list.

 ```javascript
 // a function that generates a list processor that performs